ARS-SWRC/Gridded-CLIGEN-Processing/SAm_Afr_Grid_Data_Table.md

 [^1]: Time Pk is the only parameter that does not represent a monthly statistic.
 [^2]: Zero values due to gaps in GLDAS coverage for 0.5% and 0.7% of grid points in South America and Africa, respectively.
 [^3]: CLIGEN assumes a maximum of one precipitation event per day.
+[^4]: A parameter adjustment method was used to balance transition probabilities based on MEAN P and monthly accumulation from TerraClimate.